chadkluck/serverless-webservice-template-for-pipeline-atlantis/application-infrastructure/README-Folder-Structure.md

 Models should be developed using OOP (Object Oriented Programming) and well thought out so that they can be easily replaced.
 If a database connection and schema is swapped out for a Restful API endpoint, the downstream controller should not know the difference.

 Models use Data Access Objects to perform the authentication, basic parameters, and connections.
-Models can then transform the data returned into a usable format (parse XML, change an array to an keyed object, etc) for the controller.
+Models can then transform the data returned into a usable format (parse XML, change an array to an keyed object, group a set of one dimensional database records into an object utilizing arrays, etc) for the controller.
 (Similar to views, but for data).

+Business logic should be reserved for the controller.

 ### Config directory